 That right there, my fellow screenwriters, is a prime example of a piece of screenwriting software getting the hell out of your way.

-Ironically, Highland’s creator, podcaster John August, never intended Highland to be a screenwriting program.
+Ironically, Highland’s creator, podcaster and big mucky muck John August, never intended Highland to be a screenwriting program.
 It was created to facilitate the conversion of files between the Fountain markup (a screenwriting markup/set of rules that enables easy creation of properly formatted screenplays using any simply text editor) and Final Draft and PDF.

 No muss, no fuss.
 And it imports and exports just fine to/from Final Draft and PDF.
 Highland has some other great features as well, including a “Dark Mode” for writing in low-light situations (or if you just like writing scripts with a darker screen and bright text), the ability to embed notes (great for collaborating).